 - Which languages do you need translation in?
 Different languages can vary in pricing, depending on demand and where native speakers are from.
-For instance, languages including English and Spanish have high supply and demand, which make them cheaper to translate.
+For instance, languages like English and Spanish have high supply and demand, which makes them cheaper to translate.

 - How many languages do you need your materials translated to?
-If you need your materials translated into more than one language, your translation will likely be more expensive.
+If you need your materials translated into multiple languages, your translation will likely be more expensive.

 - What industry is your company in?
 Content from some industries is more expensive to translate than others.
-For example, medical, technological, and legal translation are more expensive to translate, as the language in each industry is specific and complex.
+For example, medical, technological, and legal translation are more expensive, as the language in each industry is specific and complex.

 - How complex are the materials you need to translate?
-Materials that are more complex will cost more to translate, as they take longer to interpret.
+More complex materials will cost more to translate as they take longer to interpret.

 Make a Plan

-One of the most important parts of creating a translation budget is to make a plan.
-Consider what you learned from taking stock of your company’s needs and determine what your biggest priorities are.
+Making a plan is one of the most important parts of creating a translation budget.
+Consider what you learned from taking stock of your company’s needs and determine your biggest priorities.

 It’s crucial that you know your project timelines.
-Last-minute translation requests are much more expensive than translation projects that have been requested ahead of time.
-Knowing the deadlines for projects and when the translation will need to be completed can help limit fees for late requests.
+Last-minute translation requests are much more expensive than translation projects requested beforehand.
+Knowing the deadlines for projects and when the translation must be completed can help limit fees for late requests.

-Sometimes requesting different content all together can help to reduce translation costs.
-Further, if there are requests that are similar or repetitive, you can ensure that you maximize your budget by only requesting the materials once.
+Sometimes, requesting different content together can help to reduce translation costs.
+Further, if you have similar requests, you can ensure that you maximize your budget by only requesting the materials once.

 Partner with Trusted Translation Companies